blockchaindefi/hex/README.md

 My guess is that the closer you can get to 150 million, the more benefit you have.
 So if you will never(within a reasonable time) have access to more than 10-50 million Hex, the advantage is probably quite low.

+**Update: After improvements in the hex_percentage_growth program, it is clearer that longer pays better affects the increase significantly more than biger pays better.**

 And as always. **Draw your own conclusions!**

 **Don't trust anyone just because they can write 20 lines of C code :)**